unclepomedev/blender_savepoints/savepoints/README.md

    - **Note**: Auto-save does not generate thumbnails to avoid rendering interruptions.
 6. **Disk Management & Protection**:
    - **Limit Versions**: Enable "Limit Versions" in the Disk Management section to automatically keep only the latest N versions (default 50).
+   - **Keep Daily Backups**: Enable "Keep Daily Backups (Last 14 days)" to retain the last version of each day for the past 2 weeks.
+This ensures you keep a history of your daily progress even when "Limit Versions" deletes older intermediate saves.
    - **Lock Versions**: Click the Lock icon next to a version to protect it.
 Locked versions are never auto-deleted and cannot be manually deleted unless unlocked.
 7. **Relinking History**:
    - If the history folder is missing (e.g., after moving the `.blend` file), a **Link Existing History Folder** button will appear.